 \subsubsection{Route Prediction}

 Route prediction, distinct from motion prediction, forecasts the future trajectories of agents that typically operate within road network constraints, necessitating different problem formulations and solutions.
 Similar to motion prediction, models designed for short-term route prediction can also be broadly classified into traditional approaches and deep learning-based methods.

-Traditional methods utilize shortest path-based methods such as the Dijkstra's algorithm \citep{dijkstra1959note}, Bellman-Ford, and A* \citep{hart1968formal} for route prediction tasks.
+Traditional methods utilize shortest path-based methods such as Dijkstra's algorithm \cite{dijkstra1959note}, Bellman-Ford, and A* \cite{hart1968formal} for route prediction tasks.
 However, these dynamic programming-based methods require destination information to generate potential routes for trajectory prediction.
-As the destination information is often unavailable for short-term route prediction, other works have employed Kalman Filters \citep{abbas2020adaptive} or Hidden Markov Models (HMMs) \citep{simmons2006learning,ye2016vehicle} to predict users' destinations and routes.
+As the destination information is often unavailable for short-term route prediction, other works have employed Kalman Filters \cite{abbas2020adaptive} or Hidden Markov Models (HMMs) \cite{simmons2006learning,ye2016vehicle} to predict users' destinations and routes.
 Nevertheless, these methods struggle to model long-term temporal dependencies due to relatively simple model structures.

 In comparison, deep learning-based methods have outperformed traditional methods in prediction tasks, exhibiting superior ability in modeling spatial-temporal dependencies.
-The RNN-based encoder-decoder trajectory representation learning framework \citep{fu2020trembr} can adapt to tasks such as trajectory similarity measurement, travel time prediction, and destination prediction.
-Other studies have utilized Graph Convolutional Networks (GCN) and attention mechanisms to refine trajectory representation for prediction purposes \citep{shao2021trajforesee}.
-Some studies have proposed models for tasks ranging from predicting the next link using historical trajectories \citep{liu2022modeling} to enhancing route prediction through pre-training and contrastive learning \citep{yan2022precln}.
-Furthermore, some models are designed for road network-constrained trajectory recovery, capable of recovering fine-grained points from low-sampling records \citep{ren2021mtrajrec,chen2022rntrajrec}.
+The RNN-based encoder-decoder trajectory representation learning framework \cite{fu2020trembr} can adapt to tasks such as trajectory similarity measurement, travel time prediction, and destination prediction.
+Other studies have utilized Graph Convolutional Networks (GCN) and attention mechanisms to refine trajectory representation for prediction purposes \cite{shao2021trajforesee}.
+Some studies have proposed models for tasks ranging from predicting the next link using historical trajectories \cite{liu2022modeling} to enhancing route prediction through pre-training and contrastive learning \cite{yan2022precln}.
+Furthermore, some models are designed for road network-constrained trajectory recovery, capable of recovering fine-grained points from low-sampling records \cite{ren2021mtrajrec,chen2022rntrajrec}.

 Despite significant progress in short-term route prediction on road networks, many existing methods view it as a sequence-to-sequence task, leveraging sequential models like RNNs or Transformers for prediction.
 These methods often overlook the crucial role of spatial relations within the road network, an essential aspect of routing tasks.